onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 During orchestration, these modules are deployed incrementally to create the complete VNF.

-R-33132 A VNF’s Heat Orchestration Template **MAY** be 1.)
-Base Module Heat Orchestration Template (also referred to as a Base Module), 2.)
+R-33132 A VNF’s Heat Orchestration Template **MAY** be
+   * a Base Module Heat Orchestration Template
+     (also referred to as a Base Module)
-Incremental Module Heat Orchestration Template (referred to as an Incremental Module), or 3.) a Cinder Volume Module Heat Orchestration Template (referred to as Cinder Volume Module).
+   * an Incremental Module Heat Orchestration Template (referred to as an Incremental Module)
+   * a Cinder Volume Module Heat Orchestration Template (referred to as Cinder Volume Module).

 R-37028 The VNF **MUST** be composed of one “base” module.